Quick Guide to Research

 Phone: (212) 854-1656

 Sponsored Projects Administration is the University’s primary support office for sponsored research grants and contracts.
 SPA provides assistance in proposal review and submission, award acceptance, account setup, subcontract issuance, sponsor communications and non-financial award closeout.
 SPA is responsible for assuring compliance with regulatory and other requirements that govern the grant application process and for assisting with the non-financial requirements that govern awards.
-Each department is served by a dedicated project officer for the pre-award process and a financial analyst for account setups and other post-award matters.
-The SPA website contains a directory of these officers, and information about InfoEd (the grants management IT system) and other helpful topics.
+Each department or center is served by a dedicated project officer for the pre-award process and a financial analyst for account setups and other post-award matters.

 CUMC: (212) 305-4191 / MS: (212) 854-6851

 The mission of the Clinical Trials Office is to facilitate and enhance the timely execution of quality clinical research at CUMC by providing support services to investigators in connection with federal and foundation grants, industry-supported clinical trials, and internally developed investigator-initiated trials.
-The CTO supports the effective, efficient and reliable evaluation of new pharmaceuticals and medical devices in collaboration with sponsored organizations.
+The CTO supports the effective, efficient and reliable evaluation of new pharmaceuticals and medical devices in collaboration with sponsor organizations.
 Services include: expediting study placement through trial feasibility analysis; facilitating IRB and other regulatory services; comprehensive study budget preparation and contract negotiation; assistance with recruitment efforts; and providing training initiatives to ensure expert study coordination.
-The CTO offers training and education designed to keep investigators and their research staffs abreast of current trends in the conduct of clinical trials with the goal of providing the relevant knowledge and skills that individuals need to conduct compliant and efficient clinical trials.
-The CTO website contains an on-line submission tool, a portal for viewing the progress of pre-award negotiations and post award receipts, and other useful links.
+CTO training and education programs provide investigators and research staff with the relevant knowledge and skills needed to conduct compliant and efficient clinical trials.

 Phone: (212) 305-3360